Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 <summary>
 About Page Testing</summary><br>

-Each About Page link was tested for each user type and was marked 'pass' when the following expected behaviour was produced via clickable link.
+Each link of the About Page was tested and was marked 'pass' when the following expected behaviour was produced.

 * Can Access Home Page -- The user can access the home page from the about page.